andrew/ultimate-awesome/README.md

 - [awesome_piv](https://github.com/alexlib/awesome_piv) - List of repositories related to PIV (particle image velocimetry) to learn from.
 - [awesome-chrome-extensions](https://github.com/awesome-soft/awesome-chrome-extensions) - An awesome & curated list of best extensions for Chrome browser.
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
-- [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
-With repository stars⭐ and forks🍴.
 - [awesome-react](https://github.com/Cyanhall/awesome-react) - Better Awesome React List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [Awesome-Medical-Research](https://github.com/Engineering-Course/Awesome-Medical-Research) - Awesome list for deep learning on medical research.
 - [awesome-belarus-online](https://github.com/Friz-zy/awesome-belarus-online) - List of useful belarusian online resources.